dteoh/fish-macos-nix/README.md

-# fish-macos-nix-daemon
+# fish-macos-nix

-Fish shell integration to load the `nix-daemon.fish` script for a macOS installation.
+Fish shell integration to load the fish scripts from the default profile from a macOS installation.

 ## Install